 Please find attached relevant information in Greek regarding the 5th Panhellenic Student Competition titled "Ποντιακός Ελληνισμός: μνήμες και όνειρα, παρελθόν, παρόν και μέλλον".

-The competition is organised under the auspices of the Hellenic National Commission for UNESCO and has the approval of the Greek Ministry of Education, Research and Religious Affairs as well as the Cyprus Ministry of Education, Culture, Sports and Youth.
+The competition has the approval of the Greek Ministry of Education and Religious Affairs as well as the Cyprus Ministry of Education, Culture, Sports and Youth.
 The competition is open to public and independent schools in Greece as well as schools of the Greek Diaspora.

 The competition is now open and closes on

 15 April 2021.

 Interested schools should express their interest by email to the following email address:

 Deadline for expression of interest submission:

 5th Panhellenic Student Competition – "Ποντιακός Ελληνισμός: μνήμες και όνειρα, παρελθόν, παρόν και μέλλον"